z-libs/zvec.h/README.md

 X(unsigned long,        ulong)
 ```

 The reason is that C macros cannot handle spaces when generating names.
-The library tries to create functions by gluing `vec_` + `Name`.
+The library tries to create functions by gluing `zvec_` + `Name`.

 If you used `unsigned long` as the name, the macro would try to generate `vec_unsigned long`, which is a syntax error (variable names cannot contain spaces).
 But, by passing `ulong`, it correctly generates `vec_ulong`.